assafcaf/DetrForHealthCare/readMe.md

 1. cerate new conda environment using `conda create -n <env_name> pytohn=3.9`
 2. activate env using `conda activate <env_name>`
 3. run `pip install -f requirements.txt`
-4. this repo is build under the assumption that the data files will be extructed to to repo directory
+4. this repo is built under the assumption that the data files will be extracted to repo directory
-* This instolation does not uncludes torch verssion that support cuda.
-If there is cude enabled card on the machine pls install the proper version of cude from here [Torch](https://pytorch.org/get-started/locally/) and run the cude with `--cuda` flag to utilize the graphic card
+* This installation does not include a torch version that supports Cuda.
+If there is cuda enabled card on the machine pls install the proper version of Cuda from here [Torch](https://pytorch.org/get-started/locally/) and run the cude with `--cuda` flag to utilize the graphic card
 ---
 **Building COCO dataset**:

- 1. make sure that the data from [medicaldecathlon](https://drive.google.com/file/d/1jyVGUGyxKBXV6_9ivuZapQS8eUJXCIpu/view?usp=drive_link) is extructed in repo directory
+ 1. make sure that the data from [medicaldecathlon](https://drive.google.com/file/d/1jyVGUGyxKBXV6_9ivuZapQS8eUJXCIpu/view?usp=drive_link) is extracted in repo directory
- 2. run `build_annotations.py` with the `-o <name_dir>` flag for runnig without Segmentation of Multiple Targets or `-s` for running with Segmentation of Multiple Targets
+ 2. run `build_annotations.py` with the `-o <name_dir>` flag for running without Segmentation of Multiple Targets or `-s` for running with Segmentation of Multiple Targets

 make sure that a new directory is created under the `name_dir` with the following structure